whemo/synthengine/README.md

 1-year backtest chart using Yahoo Finance historical prices.
 Shows portfolio growth over time with the entry price and current price per asset, plus percentage return on each.

 ### 7. Retrospective Alpha
 Same backtest but benchmarked against SPY.
 Strategy line vs benchmark line on one chart.
-Demo run: **$277,973 vs $233,090** on a $190k portfolio over 9 months.

 ---